Pravargav/Amadeus/English/sentences.md

+-> Take off your shoes./
+He took off his jacket.(Removing something)

+-> The thief ran off./She drove off quickly.(Movement away from a place)

+-> He jumped off the table./
+She fell off the bike.(Movement from a surface - top → down)

 -> The plane - flew over the building/ - is above the building.
 -> She walked past the hospital.(You do NOT enter.
 You do NOT stop.
 You just go beyond it.)